GSM London: Campuses

 GSM London operated three campuses across London.
 Its headquarters was at Meridian House in Greenwich, part of the former Greenwich Town Hall complex.
 The building has a distinctive brick clock tower and was built in the Art Deco style in 1939.

-Another campus opened in Greenford in the London Borough of Ealing, equipped with technologically-focused amenities.
+Another campus opened in Greenford in the London Borough of Ealing, equipped with technologically focused amenities.
 It also operated at the London Bridge Study Centre in the London Borough of Southwark, close to Borough Underground station and The Shard.

 Partnerships

-GSM London’s degrees were validated and awarded by the University of Plymouth between 2006-2019.
+GSM London's degrees were validated and awarded by the University of Plymouth between 2006 and 2019.

 The college had no connections with the University of Greenwich, also based in Greenwich.

 Panorama investigation

 In November 2017 a BBC Panorama investigation uncovered how the third party agents, Future Leaders Academy (FLA), working with GSM, were recruiting bogus students so they could claim student loans they were not entitled to.
 The investigation also alleged that the agents supplied fraudulent qualifications, offered to sell coursework and were able to "fake attendance".
 In reaction to the BBC investigation which was broadcast on 13 November 2017, GSM announced that it had immediately suspended their contract with FLA and had instructed external experts to assist the college in an investigation of the matter.